 Selina has worked in the banking industry for over 30 years and has had significant experience in project management and solution delivery in large corporate environments.
 She holds a BCom from Melbourne University, has Graduate Dipolmas in Computer and in Finance and Investment from Latrobe University and the Securities Institute of Australia respectively and has an Advanced Diploma in Project Management from the University of New England.

-She is currently a member of the Management Committee of the Chinese Senior Citizens Club of Manningham Inc. and of the Manningham Positive Ageing Alliance Group.
+She is currently the President of the Chinese Senior Citizens Club of Manningham Inc. and a member of the Manningham Positive Ageing Alliance Group.

 Selina received a Menzies Community Australia Day Award in 2019 for valued contribution to local community.

-Thilaka has been a Director since 2019 and is a member of the Business Strategy and Operational Risk Committees.
+Thilaka has been a Director since 2019.
+She is the Chair of the Business Strategy Committee and a member of the Operational Risk Committee.

-She is an executive at Sustainability Victoria and has had over 15 years of experience in the Strategy Policy and Corporate Governance area.
+She is senior manager at the Department of Jobs, Precincts and Regions and has had over 15 years of experience in the Strategy, Policy and Corporate Governance area.
+She has been involved in a number legislative, policy and regulatory changes in the health sector and is currently a Board member on the Victorian Nursing and Midwifery Board of Australia.
 She has a legal background and has also worked overseas in the industrial tribunal in areas of employment relations.
-She holds a Master of International Business degree with a major in International Business Law.

 Association members elect up to 10 Directors to the Board.
 MannaCare has a rotation policy for Directors to encourage fresh thinking and to spread responsibility.